skerit/node-rfxcom/README.md

 <pre>
-    var rfxtrx = new rfxcom.RfxCom("/dev/ttyUSB0", {debug: true}), lightwaverf = new rfxcom.Lighting5(rfxtrx, rfxcom.lighting5.LIGHTWAVERF);
+    var rfxtrx = new rfxcom.RfxCom("/dev/ttyUSB0", {debug: true}), lightwaverf = new rfxcom.Lighting5(rfxtrx, rfxcom.Lighting5.LIGHTWAVERF);

-    lightwaverf.switchOn("0xF09AC8/1", {mood: 0x03});
+    lightwaverf.switchOn("0xF09AC8/1", {command: rfxcom.Lighting5.MOOD1});
     lightwaverf.switchOn("0xF09AC8/2", {level: 80});
 </pre>

 I've tested it with both LightwaveRf lights, and the relay switch.

-LightwaveRf lights get their identity from the remote used to pair, if you don't have a remote, or if you want to specify the address manually, you can pair the device and send lightwaverf.switchOn("<insert address>") to unpair, send lightwave.switchOff("<insert address>") while the device is awaiting pairing.
+LightwaveRf lights get their identity from the remote used to pair, if you don't have a remote, or if you want to specify the address manually, you can put the device into pairing mode and send lightwaverf.switchOn("<address>"), to unpair, send lightwave.switchOff("<address>") while the device is in pairing mode.

 Lighting2
 ---------